conduktor/conduktor-docs/docs/platform/reference/resource-reference/self-service.md

     cleanup.policy: delete
     retention.ms: '60000'
 ````
-This object will fail the validation
+This object will fail the validation due to a new incorrect definition of `insync.replicas`
 ````yaml
 ---
 apiVersion: v1